bobev18/py3chess/README.md

 merged directional cycles
    549840   15.223    0.000   16.116    0.000 board.py:388(is_in_check)

-There is no point of altering the cycles -- the number of comparisons between hitters and board state cannot be reduced
+**Result: There is no point of altering the cycles -- the number of comparisons between hitters and board state cannot be reduced**

+##### Heat Concept

+The timing of the results indicate about 200sec out of 800sec are in `board.is_in_check`.
+Instead of checking potential hitters, a heat map could be used.
+The heated nodes are the destinations in the non capturing naive expansions;
+  Moving one piece can influence the naive expansions of another piece that is not involved in the move.
+This will require recalculating all naives for all pieces.
+This is actually part of gamestate check which makes valid moves, which in order are based on naive moves.
+However it's done in order of pieces: piece.naives -> piece.valids -> execute -> validate for discover_/is_in_ check -> undo ===> next piece
+  Finding all naives for a position before proceeding to validation process will require two separate cycles through pieces:
+    cycle opponent pieces and pull naives to gen the heat map cycle through own pieces and pass the validation where is_in_check reads the heat map instead of INVERSE_HIT_MAP
+^^^^
+the above is structural change to many modules/classes, and needs to be carried in new branch stemming from master!!!!

+**Preliminary Result: heat map works twice slower than the current is_in_check!**

 To avoid the verifying all potential hitter positions is to keep track of these during the move executions.
 That information cannot be the validated moves but it should work for naive moves
 This is more core change than the heat map

-High level concept is like this: keep Piece's equivalent of ACT_MAP and update it dynamically based on move executions let's have a method "update_naives"; for non directional moves, that will be an if check, but for directional ones it will be a cutoff for the direction sequence so after move execution we cycle through pieces, and call update_naives with the Move (or destination, etc) To avoid another cycle, the updated data should be passed into heatmap
+High level concept is like this: keep Piece's own equivalent of ACT_MAP and update it dynamically based on move executions let's have a method "update_naives"; for non directional moves, that will be an if check, but for directional ones it will be a cutoff for the direction sequence so after move execution we cycle through pieces, and call update_naives with the Move (or destination, etc) To avoid another cycle, the updated data should be passed into heatmap
 --- initial naive_moves for a piece need to be processed via the current naive_moves method !!! also for newly created pieces (pawn promos), the initial state also needs to be done via the current method !!!

-DICTS ARE NOT ORDERED !
-bq@d8 path {'b8': False, 'a8': False, 'c8': False}
-===> no blocking

-change path structure to parallel lists!!!